FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Step-by-step “ER now or can it wait?”: Cat Emergency Triage (ER now or not).

-If your cat is refusing food/water: Cat not eating or drinking (48-hour calm plan).
+If your cat is refusing food or water: Cat not eating or drinking (48-hour calm plan).

-6) FIP look-alikes: conditions your vet must rule out
+6) FIP look-alikes: conditions your vet should rule out

-One of the toughest parts of suspected FIP is that several other conditions can look very similar—especially early on.
-That’s why a good vet plan doesn’t only “chase FIP.”
+One of the toughest parts of suspected FIP is that several other illnesses can look very similar, especially early on.
+That is why a good vet plan does not only chase FIP.
 It also rules out treatable look-alikes that require a completely different approach.

 6.1) Bacterial infections and hidden abscesses